AdobeDocs/campaign-web.en/help/v8/audience/create-service.md

 ---
 audience: end-user
 title: Work with subscription services
-description: Learn how to create services in Adobe Campaign Web
+description: Learn how to create and manage services in Adobe Campaign Web
 badge: label="Beta"
 ---